-Masturbation can be done alone or with a partner or partners, which may include manual stimulation of the partner’s genitals or only one’s own genitals or both.
+Masturbation can be done alone or with a partner or partners, which may include sexual intercourse, manual stimulation of the partner’s genitals, and/or only stimulation of one’s own genitals.

-Self-Massage of the genitals or other areas of the body that influence the genitals or sexual “performance” is more likely to be of a therapeutic nature addressing a variety of pathologies, such as low libido, premature ejaculation, and erectile dysfunction, to name some issues.
-Genital Self-Massage can be part of exercises given by a therapist to do at home or exercises and practices one thinks are beneficial for one’s own sexual functioning.
+Self-Massage of the genitals or other parts of the body that influence the genitals or sexual performance is rather of a therapeutic nature addressing a variety of pathologies, such as low libido, ED, and PE, to name some issues.
+Genital Self-Massage can be part of exercises given by a therapist to do at home, or exercises and practices of which one thinks that they’re beneficial for one’s own sexual functioning.

 Masturbation and Genital Self-Massage are controversial topics.
 Although it’s a widely accepted practice in the West, considered healthy and normal, various cultures and religions still see it as a spiritually and morally damaging practice.
 For an individual person, the latter can give rise to sexual and emotional trauma due to suppressed sexuality and a negative self-image, with all problems attached to that.

-Apart from massaging one’s own penis, vagina, or clitoris, some common other sexual self-stimulations, either done for pleasure or healing, are prostate massage, G-Spot or Sacred Spot Massage, testicles massage, and rosebud and anal massage.
+Apart from massaging one’s own penis, vagina, cervix, or clitoris, common other sexual self-stimulations, either done for pleasure or healing, are Prostate Massage, G-Spot or Sacred Spot Massage, Perineum Massage, Testicles Massage, and Rosebud and Anal Massage.

 Within Tantric Sex practices, masturbation is typically seen as a means to give self-love, to practice conscious and mindfulness touch, to get to know your body and your desires well, which may have as its goal experiencing sexual self-pleasure, but also being able to have greater sexual fulfillment and intimacy with a partner.